msk-chaithanya-raj/stripe-payment-practice/README.md

 ## Stripe Payment Testing

 - **Valid Test Card Details**: Any valid card details except the card number `4242424242424242`.
-This card number will always simulate a failed transaction.
+This card number will always simulate a successful transaction.
 - Other card details like expiration date, CVV, and postal code can be random values, but they must conform to Stripe's testing guidelines.

 ---